 Again, these are diploic veins.
 You know they are thinning the skull because of the lucencies they produce (the actual sharp line is due to a bone-tissue interface).
 The below digital subtraction angiogram (middle image), in late venous phase, nicely shows the corresponding venous channels filling in the diploic venous spaces seen on the skull radiograph (above and left image).
 Venous phase unsubtracted view (right image) shows contrast in the vein, for those who still remain in doubt.
 The patient is post clipping of cerebral aneurysm (no relationship to diploic veins…).
 It is important to extent the acquisition into late venous phase, since these emissary veins are often opacified quite late.

 Stereo pairs of the same:

+Below is an example of why these veins matter.
 Example of how diploic veins compensate for not having the usual venous apparatus in place.
 Here is a patient referred for sclerotherapy of facial venous malformation.
 There are two parts, upper temporalis (white arrows) and cheek/buccal (white arrowhead)

 Postcontrast MRI.
 Same arrows.
 The arrowhead points at a phlebolith